sachsmc/causaloptim/README.md

 ## Development status

-This package is in early development.
-The interface is subject to change at any time, and there is a limited amount of error checking and testing.
+This package is in stable development.
+The interface is unlikey to have major changes at this time.
+New features may be added over time.

 ## Installation